 The thing about unrealized returns based on current prices is that they are merely hypothetical.
 The returns are what we would have if we sold the last day of the quarter - which we didn't do.
 Next week or next month the figures will be history rather than cash in an account.
 Changes in valuation are of concern if one needs to sell a position or chooses to sell, either for taking gains or out of fear of further declines prior to when a sale is required.
-A principal advantage of the significant dividend income from preferred stocks and other high dividend positions is that the income preempts the need to sell in order to meet lifestyle or other needs for cash.
+A principal advantage of the significant dividend income from preferred stocks and other high dividend positions is that the income preempts the need to sell for most lifestyle or other cash needs.

-The total return for REITs and other High Dividend stocks over the last year was -16.9% and is shown by the blue lines on the charts.
-To get a rough figure of the dividend contribution, dividing the dividends received over the last year by the average of the beginning and ending valuations gives a dividend return of 10.6% offsetting an estimated price decline of -27.5%.
-The 10% dividend income now allows us to be less concerned with changes in price as it is not the time to sell.
+The total return for REITs and other High Dividend stocks over the last year was -14.1%.
+To get a rough figure of the offsetting dividend contribution, dividing the dividends received over the last year by the valuations gives a dividend return of 13.3% for the REITs and 12.8% for the other High Dividend positions, offsetting the price declines.
+That reflects current cash income, not something hypothetical if we had decided to sell at an inopportune time.
+The current dividend income allows us to be less concerned with changes in price as it is not the time to sell.